KenKundert/why-invest-in-bitcoin/README.rst

 Thus bitcoin provides, whether governments like it or not, a free market in currency.
 Once bitcoin is established, people can freely choose between bitcoin or the fiat currency.
-Once people start choosing the bitcoin, those that control the fiat currencies, the central banks, are forced to change their ways or their currencies will soon become irrelevant.
+Once people start choosing the bitcoin, those that control the fiat currencies, the central banks, are forced to change their ways, otherwise their currencies will become irrelevant.
 Thus, the competition forces fiat currencies to become more like bitcoin, which might stop bitcoin from completely replacing the fiat currency.
-However, the competition only realizes when bitcoin becomes much larger.
-Bitcoin is simply too small at the moment to change the behavior of central banks, but if it becomes 50-100× larger it will start to threaten fiat currencies and so the central bankers must react to bitcoin.
-Thus, even if bitcoin does not complete replace the dollar, its price should grow to at least 10x and more likely 100× its current value before central banks start acting to compete with it.
+However, the competition only becomes effective when bitcoin becomes much larger.
+Bitcoin is simply too small at the moment to change the behavior of central banks, but if it becomes 50-100× larger it starts to threaten fiat currencies and so the central bankers must react to bitcoin.
+Thus, even if bitcoin does not complete replace the dollar, its price should grow to at least 10× and more likely 100× its current value before central banks start acting to compete with it.

 Bitcoin is Unique